General policies and principles for the Library's collections are stated in the General Collection Development Policy.

-The Library is an active member of MEMP (The Middle East Microforms Project) http://www.crl.edu/areastudies/MEMP/index.htm .
+The Library is an active member of MEMP (The Middle East Microforms Project).
+MEMP is a joint effort by member research libraries and CRL to promote the preservation of publications and archives concerning the Middle East and North Africa.
 MEMP's materials are housed at the Center for Research Libraries and available for the use of UCSB patrons.

 Policy Last Updated: June 2015